GrassRootsCrypto/GrassRootsCrypto.github.io/_pages/About.md

 ---

 ## About Me
+I have an IT / Software background and have been been in the Blockchain / Crypto space for over 2 years increasing my knowledge via books, paid courses, pod casts, group chats and talking to other likeminded people.
+I have given presentations and work and for the Australian Computer Society nationally.
+---

-GrassRoots Crypto was started to educate new users to the world of blockchain / Crypto.
+GrassRoots Crypto was started to educate new users to the world of Blockchain / Crypto.
 I understand the challenge / frustration new people go through trying to lean and understand.
 There is so much information out there, it is hard to know where to start.
 I found the videos I watched used a lot of the jarken I am use to but new people didn't understand.
 I wanted to do something different.

-I have been in the blockchain Crypto space for over 2 years increasing my knowledge via books, paid courses, pod casts, group chats and talking to other likeminded people.
-Getting more interested into crypto, I did UI tested

 I am here to give you the information you need to know to make the best decisions for yourself.